Learn About the Cost of Living in Tucson, Arizona MSA

 How are we doing?

-The cost of living in the Tucson Metropolitan Statistical Area (MSA) was 7.1% below the nation in 2021, ranking Tucson second among its peer western MSAs.
-The cost of living varied widely across the 12 comparison MSAs, with San Diego reporting a cost of living 15.1% above the U.S., while Albuquerque was 7.7% below.
-Tucson posted a modest rate of inflation between 2009 and 2021, averaging 1.2% per year.
-The state of Arizona posted a slightly lower rate of inflation with an average of 1.1%.
+The cost of living in the Tucson Metropolitan Statistical Area (MSA) was 3.1% below the national average in 2024, ranking Tucson fourth among peer western MSAs.
+The cost of living varied widely across the 12 comparison MSAs, with San Diego reporting a cost of living 11.9% above the U.S., while El Paso was 10.1% below.
+Tucson experienced modest inflation between 2009 and 2021, averaging 1.2% annually.
+Arizona reported a similar average of 1.1%.
+Inflation accelerated sharply in 2022, reaching 7.7% in Tucson and 10.3% statewide.
+While inflation moderated in 2024, rates remained above the 2009-2021 average, with Tucson at 4.7% and Arizona at 2.6%.

 Why is it important?